Higher-Order Asset Pricing Factors via Forward Selection Fama-MacBeth Regression: Additional Results

 Furthermore, Panel C and D report the results when augmenting the FF5M with only pairwise interactions of degree 2 and 3 (Panel C) and only the powers of degree 2 and 3 (Panel D).
 The results from these two panels reveal that incorporating pairwise interactions between FF5M is crucial.
-In fact, the model with interactions of degree 2 and 3 reaches an adjusted cross-sectional R-squared of 0.542, selecting 7 high-order factors.
-In contrast, the model with powers of degree 2 and 3 selects 3 high-order factors, for an adjusted cross-sectional R-squared of 0.467 in the final step.
-These results highlight that both higher-orders of FF5M and higher-order interactions of FF5M are important components of the SDF, especially higher-order interactions.
+In fact, the model with interactions of degree 2 and 3 reaches an adjusted cross-sectional R-squared of 0.542, selecting 7 higher-order factors.
+In contrast, the model with powers of degree 2 and 3 selects 3 higher-order factors, for an adjusted cross-sectional R-squared of 0.467 in the final step.
+These results highlight that both the higher-order terms and the interactions of FF5M are important components of the SDF, especially higher-order interactions.

 \begin{appendix}